scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 - Place an order by using a line of credit through the `placeOrder` endpoint of the Order Service and the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
   - Checks if the cost of the order is below the customer's credit limit.
   - If the check passes, records the order history and updates the amount the customer has spent.
-- Get order information by order ID through the `getOrder` endpoint of the Order Service and the `getCustomerInfoForTwoPhaseCommit`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
+- Get order information by order ID through the `getOrder` endpoint of the Order Service and the `getCustomerInfo`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
-- Get order information by customer ID through the `getOrders` endpoint of the Order Service and the `getCustomerInfoForTwoPhaseCommit`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
+- Get order information by customer ID through the `getOrders` endpoint of the Order Service and the `getCustomerInfo`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
 - Make a payment through the `repayment` endpoint of the Customer Service.
   - Reduces the amount the customer has spent.

 {% capture notice--info %}
 **Note**

-Merging the `getCustomerInfoForTwoPhaseCommit` endpoint into the `getCustomerInfo` endpoint may be a good way to reduce the number of endpoints in the Customer Service.
-The endpoints are intentionally separated for the sake of simplifying them in the sample application.
+`getCustomerInfo` endpoint works as a participant service endpoint when receiving a transaction ID from the coordinator.

 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>